streamoid/SimilarSdkAndroid/README.md

 ### SimilarSDK

-SimilarSDK is an Android framework for displaying vendor products list based on configuration.
+SimilarSDK is an Android framework for displaying vendor similar products list based on configuration.
 SimilarSDK framework provided by Streamoid Technologies lets you seemlessly integrate visual search feature into your native android applications

 ### SETUP